 Vietnam rejects China's unilateral fishing ban

-The Hanoitimes - On May 4, the Vietnam Fishing Society protested the ban that it called absurd.
+On May 4, the Vietnam Fishing Society protested the ban that it called absurd.

 Vietnam has refuted the fishing ban that China has unilaterally imposed from May to mid-August in the South China Sea.